Mining ESG Industry 4.0 use cases: Part 2 -

 Standard operating procedure adherence + safety margins.
 Putting in place all of the safeguards and procedures needed to achieve zero harm is always going to be ineffective if incidents aren’t reported, standards aren’t followed or if the safety margins that they are based upon are insufficient.
 Through real-time monitoring of operations, including plant and people, it’s possible to identify where deviations are occurring, where margins are insufficiently strict (or even where they’re too constraining), as well as pick up on the small incidents that may never make it onto incident reports but which, occurring repeatedly over time, may be a key lead indicator of a problem that could have potentially more catastrophic consequences.

 Deliver proximity alerts + real-time Permit To Work.
 Many injuries and environmental harm occurs on site due to people being in the wrong place at the wrong time, doing something that they shouldn’t be, or through an unforeseen failure resulting in an action, such as inundation, gas explosion or rock fall.
-An AI + IoT platform enables miners to, via the use of wearables and the real-time monitoring of environmental and mine conditions, aggregate data in real-time and identify when something is going to occur, sending alerts to personnel or automatically stopping plant.
+A sustainability solutions built on a Sustainability Performance Platform (SPP) enables miners to, via the use of wearables and the real-time monitoring of environmental and mine conditions, aggregate data in real-time and identify when something is going to occur, sending alerts to personnel or automatically stopping plant.

 Inventory & waste monitoring + reconciliation.
 Mining uses many potentially harmful chemicals (some of which are controlled) and creates hazardous waste which, if released or stored in the incorrect circumstances, can cause huge amounts of environmental harm.
-An advanced AI + IoT platform enables miners to accurately track their usage, how it is being handled across supply chains, monitor storage conditions, and reconcile its use across sites.
+A sustainability solution built on a Sustainability Performance Platform (SPP) enables miners to accurately track their usage, how it is being handled across supply chains, monitor storage conditions, and reconcile its use across sites.

 Water treatment monitoring.
 Large amounts of water is utilized at different points of the mining lifecycle, as well as with certain extraction techniques.
 Modern mines process and treat water on-site before reusing it and/or discharging it into the environment.
-Through the use of an Industry 4.0 AI + IoT platform you can monitor performance in real-time, identify process optimizations, and identify where further treatment may be necessary before discharge, avoiding harm.
+Through the use of a sustainability solution built on a Sustainability Performance Platform (SPP) you can monitor performance in real-time, identify process optimizations, and identify where further treatment may be necessary before discharge, avoiding harm.

 Establish real-time employee safety + environmental scores.
 Through the analysis of real-time data monitoring via wearables, comparing it with environmental measures and operational understanding, it’s possible to monitor employee performance based on the individual aspects of their role, such as how safe they’re being.
 This could help identify when, for example, an employee is tired or beginning to make small mistakes and could be about to come to harm, whether they’re consistently following required compliance norms at any given moment, or if they have a ‘heavy foot’ and are using more energy than other operators.
 In one trial, by providing operators with direct feedback based on how they were driving their trucks, they were able to limit peak speed, reduce short stops and restarts, and avoid abrupt braking and strong acceleration -in just eight weeks, fuel consumption dropped by 7%†.